 6. Watch the sunset at Kabetogama Lake.

 Kabetogama Lake is one of the best spots for watching the sunset.
-In fact, it is one of the top 10 winners in the category for best national park location for best sunrise/sunset.
+It is one of the top 10 winners in the category for best national park location for best sunrise/sunset.

-The lake features some of the most terrific waterways in the world that even look more amazing with polychromatic autumn foliage.
-No wonder watching the sunset on this beautiful spot is on top of everyone’s bucket list!
+The lake features some of the world’s most terrific waterways that look even more amazing with polychromatic autumn foliage.
+No wonder watching the sunset in this beautiful spot is on everyone’s bucket list!

 See Related: Best Credit Cards for Travel Perks